The Elder Scrolls: Legends: Development and release

 The Elder Scrolls: Legends was initially developed by Dire Wolf Digital.
 The game was revealed at Bethesda's 2015 Electronic Entertainment Expo conference.
 In April 2016, a closed beta for Windows was released.
 In August 2016, an open beta for Windows was released.
 The game was originally scheduled for release in 2016 as a free-to-play title for Android, iOS, macOS, and Windows.
 The Windows version officially launched on March 9, 2017.
 An iOS for iPad devices launched on March 23, 2017.
 Mobile versions for iOS and Android smartphones was released in July 2017.
 MacOS and Android tablet-only versions have been released.
 During the Electronic Entertainment Expo 2018, Bethesda also announced that the game is planned for release on PlayStation 4, Nintendo Switch, and Xbox One.

 In May 2018, Bethesda announced that Dire Wolf had been transitioned off the project, with the game now being developed by Sparkypants Studios.
 According to Pete Hines, the decision to change developers was amicable for all parties, and in no way reflected on Dire Wolf Studios' work to date or their current work on a different digital card game.
 The core concepts of the game are not expected to change with this, but are expected to provide an improved user interface, and better response to adjust gameplay balance and bugs.
 The first public version of this new client was released in September 2018, which was met with complaints from users of the original client, claiming that the new interface lacked the charm of the original, while adding more clutter to the screen.
 Bethesda said they would continue to work with Sparkypants and fans to improve the client in the future in response to these complaints.

 In December 2019, Bethesda announced that they had halted development on Legends "for the foreseeable future", which includes development of the client and expansion sets for the game.
 They will continue to offer the game for download, maintain servers, and continue to engage the community with events and special promotions.

 The game launched in Asia in March 2020 on iOS and Android.
 But the Asian server was shut down soon after, on December 31, 2020.

+On November 1, 2024, Bethesda announced that the servers for the game would shut down.
+Legends was delisted from Steam the following day and shut down on January 30, 2025.